MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **DeviceInfo_OsVersion** - The version of the operating system

-- **DeviceInfo_SDKUid** - Uniquely identifies the device from the telemetry SDK’s perspective
+- **DeviceInfo_SDKUid** - Uniquely identifies the device from the telemetry SDK's perspective

 #### Office.LivePersonaCard.UserActions.OpenedExpandedPersonaCard